 The Parish Council “year” begins at the May meeting, when the Chair and Vice Chair are elected and members undertake the other roles and responsibilities.
 In April or May each year the Parish Council convenes an Annual Parish Meeting in the Village Hall, which is a public meeting at which village groups and societies present their annual reports, and at which the Parish Council presents its end of year financial statement.

 Members of the public have no right to speak at Local Authority meetings without permission and there is no legal obligation to offer time for public participation.
 However, the National Association of Local Councils recommends that public participation is invited at an early stage of a meeting, and recommends this is after approval of the Minutes of the previous meeting.

-Therefore, if any member of the public is present, KPC’s Chairman may exercise his discretion to give an invitation to speak after the approval of the Minutes.
+Therefore, if any member of the public is present, KPC’s Chair may exercise discretion to give an invitation to speak after the approval of the Minutes.
 For practical reasons (meetings have much ground to cover), the time may be limited and there will be no later opportunity to speak again.

 With regard to planning matters it should be noted that Parish Councils are not the determining authorities and comments should be addressed to the Local Planning Authority, i.e. Cherwell District Council (see below).